AleksejDix/allyship.dev/apps/allystudio/src/providers/README.md

 ## Integration with UI Components

-The URL Provider is designed to work with the `CurrentIndicator` components in the UI directory:
+The URL Provider is designed to work with the indicator components in the UI directory:

-- `CurrentWebsiteIndicator`: Uses `useIsCurrentWebsite` to highlight matching websites
+- `CurrentIndicator`: Uses the normalized URL from the provider to highlight matching hostnames
-- `CurrentPageIndicator`: Uses `useIsCurrentPage` to highlight matching pages
+- `CurrentPathIndicator`: Uses the normalized URL from the provider to highlight matching paths

 See the UI components README for more details on these components.